Climate Change

 Fuel conversion | Approximately 40% |

-The others ・energy conservation (including increased production efficiency) ・Introduction of renewable energy |
+The others ・Energy reduction (including energy conservation increased production efficiency) ・Introduction of renewable energy |

 Approximately 60% |